 Environmentally, Maine wants to open up 3 million acres of its North Woods for development as a part of the governor’s 63-point plan to remove state environmental protections.
 Florida is taking the lead in rolling back public funds used for land conservation and protection; its Everglades are in danger.
 In New Jersey, the governor has said the legislative act that protects 800,000 open acres near the state’s supply of fresh drinking water is “an infringement on property rights.”
 In Iowa, the governor is overseeing a transfer of regulatory controls to departments serving the industries they will now be in charge of regulating.
 Among the areas affected will be environmental protections, safe drinking water, and clean air.
 Continue reading Digging Deeper: When Politics Plays Hide and Seek

 Clinton isn’t the only one who could replace Obama (don’t get excited Joe Biden, it’s not you).
-There is Sen. Mark Warner of Virginia, who could appeal to moderates; Gov. Andrew Cuomo of New York, who would appeal . . . → Read More: TSW #20
+There is Sen. Mark Warner of Virginia, who could appeal to moderates; Gov. Andrew Cuomo of New York, who would appeal to . . . → Read More: TSW #20